SpvceR3ii/time-clicker/README.md

 Got a cool idea, or you've found a bug?
 Contributions are open!
 Here's how you can help:

 1. **Fork** the repository.
-2. **Make your changes** and commit them with a nicer message that doesn't tell other to "disable their hardware".
+2. **Make your changes** and commit them with a nicer message that doesn't tell others to "disable their hardware".
 3. **Push** to the branch: `git push origin feature-idea`
 4. **Create a Pull Request** on GitHub, and await a response...
 In 10-20 business weeks of course.